19 Different Types of Bees in Ohio

 There are many different types of bees in Ohio (honey bees, bumblebees, cuckoo bumblebees), and they pollinate different things.

-For example, a honey bee collects nectar from flowers to make honey which is used for sweets or as a natural sweetener.
+For example, a honey bee collects nectar from flowers to make honey for sweets or as a natural sweetener.

-A bumblebee has a big tongue for collecting pollen that plants need to reproduce, which is why they are often seen on blooming flowers.
+A bumblebee has a big tongue for collecting pollen that plants need to reproduce, so they are often seen on blooming flowers.

-However, there are 20,000 different types of bees in the world, and the United States alone has around 450 different species of them.
+However, there are 20,000 different types of bees worldwide, and the United States alone has around 450 different species.

 Honey bees are very important in pollinating most flowering plants and crops.
 However, other types of bees also play important roles in many countries’ ecosystems and food production.